Joint stereo 3D object detection and implicit surface reconstruction: Method

-\textbf{Point-based intermediate representation.} To implement Eq.~(\ref{composite}), one needs to decide how to represent the visible object surface.
-In this study we adopt the point-based representation due to its interpretability and small memory usage compared others such as voxels~\cite{dai2017shape, han2017high}.
-Given a pair of stereo RoIs with estimated foreground mask and depth, we implement $V$ as a function that samples a set of pixels from the foreground and re-project them to the CCS.
-Denote $\mathcal{M}_q$ as the predicted set of foreground pixels, we sample a subset from it as $\mathcal{M}_q^{sample}$ which has $e$ elements.
+We propose a point-based representation for the visible object surface.
+Given a pair of stereo RoIs, $V$ estimates the foreground mask and depth, samples a set of pixels from the foreground, and re-projects them to the CCS.
+Denote $\maski$ as the predicted set of foreground pixels, we sample $e$ elements from it as $\masks$.
 These elements are re-projected to the CCS to form a set of $e$ 3D points as

-where $(m^x, m^y)$ denotes the image coordinates of $m$ on $\mathcal{L}$.
-Concatenating these elements give a 3 by $e$ matrix $V(b_q)$ encoding the visible instance PC in the CCS.
+where $(m^x, m^y)$ denotes the screen coordinates of pixel $m$.
+Concatenating these elements gives a 3 by $e$ matrix $\visi$ encoding the visible instance PC in the CCS.

-To obtain $\mathcal{M}_q $, each detected bounding box $b_q$ is projected to $\mathcal{L}$ and $\mathcal{R}$ to crop the stereo RoIs.
-2D feature representations are extracted by a fully convolutional network and used to predict $\mathcal{M}_q$.
-To obtain the depth prediction for the foreground region, a local cost volume $\mathcal{C}^l$ is constructed to estimate disparity for the local patch.
-The disparities are then converted to depth as $m_z = fB/m_{disp}$ where $m_{disp}$, $B$ and $f$ are the estimated disparity, stereo baseline length and focal length respectively.
+In implementation, $\maski$ is obtained by applying fully convolutional layers using 2D features for foreground classification.
+To obtain the depth prediction for the foreground region, a local cost volume is constructed to estimate disparity for the local patch.
+The disparities are then converted to depth as $m^z = fB/m^{disp}$ where $m^{disp}$, $B$, and $f$ are the estimated disparity, stereo baseline length, and focal length respectively.

-\textbf{Representation normalization.} The operator $O$ normalizes the visible PC to the canonical OCS conditioned on the current bounding box prediction $b_q$ as $O(V(b_q)) = $

-\textbf{Unseen point hallucination.} $H$ extracts point-level features~\cite{qi2017pointnet} from $O(V(b_q))$ and infers $N_c$ by 3 coordinates to represent the complete surface.
-It consists of a sequence of encoders and decoders where we also use the recently proposed transformer architecture~\cite{vaswani2017attention, yu2021pointr} to model the long-range relationship among the points for enhanced performance.

-Finally, the shape encoder $E$ processes the estimated complete surface $H(O(V(b_q)))$ into a latent vector $s_q$ that encodes the implicit shape of the observed object as $s_q = E(H(O(V(b_q))))$.